jqdsouza/Web-Analyzer-Project-2/README.md

 3. The transmission delay in seconds: average, median, standard deviation and average absolute deviation.
 We assume, as in Project 1, that the server can transmit at 10 Megabits per second.
 Suppose we have n client request for URIs u1, ..., un, wherethe size of ui is si.
 Then, the command-line input, bias, causes the size of ui to be treated as si + ri, for some random r which is defineed for all (-2^bias, 2^bias)

+Bias: We use the bias parameter to inject a random component into the transmission delay.
+If the bias is b, then we incorporate an integer value represented by a b-bit value, as the random component.
+That is, rather than assuming that the size of a URI served is s, we first generate a random number r between -2^b and 2^b, excluding those end-pooints -2^b and 2^b.
+We assume that the size of the URI is s+r when computing the transmission delay.

+The code is modularized as follows:

+ece150-proj2-main.cpp: this file contains main(). ece150-proj2-stats.cpp: this file contains the average, standard deviation, median, and absolute standard deviation functions. ece150-proj2-helper.cpp: this file contains the random number generator.